cysouw/diathesis/text/c08_preverbs.md

 ### [ –N | NA ] Preverb adjectival causative {#sec:preverb-adjectival-causative}

 Many adjectives can be turned into verbs by adding a prefix.
 The semantic effect is to turn a state, like *grün sein* 'to be green [@next a] into a causative process *begrünen* 'to make green' [@next b].
+Note that in some cases possible intermediate verbs like *grünen* existed (or still exist).
+However, the vebrs in this section consists of examples in which such an intermediate non-preverbal form is not, or only very rarely, attested.

 ::: ex
 a.
 Der Balkon ist grün.